ChristopherBradley/radpath/Readme.md

 * Step 4: Click "Generate Route" and wait for the algorithm to finish

-* Step 5: Click "Download Route" (or take a screenshot) to keep a copy
+* Step 5: Click "Download Route" (or take a screenshot) to save a copy

 Happy running!